 Because cast iron cookware seems to be so substantial it can be easy to forget that yes, it can be damaged.
 Taking just a few precautions can bring years of valuable service and cooking enjoyment.

 Routine Care and Cleaning

 Although the proper maintenance, care, and cleaning of cast iron cookware isn’t necessarily challenging, it is important it is done correctly to ensure top performance and years of use.
-The main point to remember is that caring for cast iron is different from caring and cleaning of other pots and pans.
+The main point to remember is that caring for cast iron pots and skillets is different from caring and cleaning of other pots and pans.
 It need not be more imposing or difficult, but it is different.

 In this section, we will cover the various aspects involved in cleaning and scrubbing your cast iron cookware and the steps to take when it needs re-seasoning.
 We will also approach how to best store cast iron cookware to keep it in its best condition.

 One of the nice traits of cast iron cookware is the more you use it, the better it performs.
 In theory, when properly cared for, its non-stick qualities will only continue to improve over time.
 It may not ever get to the slippery coated surface of a Teflon or other chemically applied nonstick surface, but users take comfort in that this is an all-natural way to prepare foods on a non-stick surface.